propi/rdfrules/http/README.md

 }}
 ```

-In regular expressions we can catch groups by brackets and then refer to them in replacement by the symbol $*\<QuadItem\>\<NumberOfGroup\>*.
+In regular expressions we can capture groups by brackets and then refer to them in replacement by the symbol $*\<QuadItem\>\<NumberOfGroup\>*.
 For example: $s1 refers to group 1 in the subject, $p0 refers to whole matched text in the predicate, $o2 refers to group 2 in the object, $g1 refers to group 1 in the graph.

 Types of triples items are distinguished as follows: